Fern Valley Field Station

 The short access road leads to a small parking area.
 Nearby is a small cabin (constructed in 2015) that can be used for research or educational purposes.
 Basic field equipment and facilities for collecting and processing samples are available on site.
 Long-term data on climate at the Station and water flow in the streams are regularly collected.
 A list of known woody plants and vertebrate species from Fern Valley is also regularly updated.
 A number of established and marked trails are available (with more under development)

 Ongoing Research at Fern Valley

-To date, thirteen undergraduate theses at the College of Wooster have been conducted in whole or in part at the Fern Valley Field Station (listed below):
+To date, seventeen undergraduate theses at the College of Wooster have been conducted in whole or in part at the Fern Valley Field Station (listed below):